 The purpose of this Indonesian cooking class is to learn, understand and enjoy the wonderful, healthy, flavours of Indonesian food.
 It’s a cuisine still almost unknown in the UK, but the principal ingredients are familiar to those in other South East Asian countries: chilli, ginger, tamarind, galangal, turmeric, lemongrass and lime leaves.
-While the ingredients are similar, the flavours of Indonesian dishes are distinct, with diverse flavours spread across the 17,000-island archipelago!
+However, the flavours of Indonesian dishes are distinct, with diverse flavours spread across the 17,000-island archipelago!

-Participants will learn authentic recipes, many of which are simple to follow and easy to create in a modern kitchen.
+Participants will learn authentic recipes that are simple to follow and easy to create in a home kitchen.
 At the same time, you’ll get the chance to learn new skills and sample new flavour combinations.

 The class will start with a traditional Indonesian breakfast – ‘bubur ayam’ (savoury porridge) and ‘wedang jahe’ (Indonesian tea).
-You’ll then dive into the cooking, spending the next few hours learning all that you can about the Indonesian cuisine.
+After that, you’ll dive into the cooking, spending the next few hours learning all that you can about the Indonesian cuisine.

 At the end of the class, all participants will sit together around the Cookery School table to enjoy what they have made, accompanied by a glass of wine or ‘kunyit asam’ (a tamarind, turmeric and ginger tea) and coffee.

-- North Sulawesi Ikan Rica-Rica – seabass baked whole with rica-rica (ginger, chilies, shallots, garlic, lime and coconut oil)
+- North Sulawesi Ikan Rica-Rica – whole-baked seabass

 - Java Gado-gado – mixed vegetables, tamarind, chilies peanut sauce, crunchy shallots